-No, but there are nonprofit agencies that offer credit counseling, debt management plans, and budgeting assistance.
+Not really, but there are nonprofit agencies that offer credit counseling, debt management plans and budgeting assistance.
 Some states have also prohibited payday lending altogether, while others have placed restrictions on lenders or capped out interest rates.

 Create a personal budget based on your total monthly income and expenses.
 Try to cut back on non-essentials and put more money towards debt.
 Once you’ve done that, implement a debt repayment strategy like the debt avalanche or debt snowball method.
 Both methods can help you reduce your debts, one account at a time.

 If you’re a homeowner and have equity in your property, consider refinancing it for a lower interest rate and lower monthly payments.
 Then, use the extra to pay off high-interest debts.